kizu/kizu.ru/src/pages/_index.en.md

 ## How to contact me

-The best way to contact me is to write me a letter to my e-mail address — [kizmarh@gmail.com](mailto:kizmarh@gmail.com).
+The best way to contact me is to write a letter to my e-mail address — [kizmarh@gmail.com](mailto:kizmarh@gmail.com).

 Some other places where you could sometimes find me: [Mastodon](https://front-end.social/@kizu "{:rel='me'}") and [GitHub](gh:kizu "{:rel='me'}").